jkrumow/ActorKit/README.md

 ## Architecture

 This framework seeks for a very simple implementation of actors.
 It basically consists of a category which lazily adds an `NSOperationQueue` to the `NSObject` which should work as an actor.
 Messages sent to the actor are forwarded by an `NSProxy` using `NSInvocation` and `NSOperation` objects.
 These classes represent mailboxes, threads and messages etc.

+## Example Project

+To run the example project, clone the repo, and run `pod install` from the `ActorKit` directory first.

 ## Useful Theory on Actors